-In the lead up to the plenipotentiary conference, we will be working closely with our stakeholders, the Department of Foreign Affairs and Trade and the Australian Communications and Media Authority to campaign for Australia’s re-election to the ITU Council and to develop Australia’s policy positions to take forward to PP-18.
+In the lead up to PP-18, the Department will be working closely with our stakeholders, the Department of Foreign Affairs and Trade and the Australian Communications and Media Authority to campaign for Australia's re-election to the ITU Council and to develop Australia's policy positions to take forward to PP-18.

 The role of the ITU Council

 The ITU Council oversees the operations of the ITU and ensures its activities, budgets, policies and strategies are aligned with the decisions made at the plenipotentiary conference and in response to today's rapidly changing telecommunications environment.

 The Council is made up of 48 members, split across five world regions.
 Australia has been an elected member of the Council since 1959 and is seeking re-election in 2018.

 The plenipotentiary conference is the ITU's top policy-making meeting, and the most important event for influencing decisions on the future role of the organisation and its ability to support the development of telecommunications worldwide.
 It provides an opportunity for all 193 member states to come together to agree on the Union's overall strategic and financial plans, leadership and direction for the next four years.